lifemikey/objectstorage-swift/connect-object-storage-using-cloudfuse.md

 copyright:
   years: 2017, 2018
-lastupdated: "2018-07-10"
+lastupdated: "2018-12-03"

 ---
 {:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:codeblock: .codeblock}
+{:screen: .screen}
+{:pre: .pre}
+{:shortdesc: .shortdesc}
+{:note: .note}
+{:important: .important}
-{:note: .deprecated}
+{:deprecated: .deprecated}
+{:DomainName: data-hd-keyref="APPDomain"}
+{:DomainName: data-hd-keyref="DomainName"}

-# Connecting to {{site.data.keyword.objectstorageshort}} OpenStack Swift by using Cloudfuse
+# Connecting to {{site.data.keyword.objectstorageshort}} with Cloudfuse

 {{site.data.keyword.BluSoftlayer}}'s {{site.data.keyword.objectstorageshort}} product can be mounted in Linux or Windows, and navigated as a native directory.
-While you can interact with your {{site.data.keyword.objectstorageshort}} containers similar to a native file/folder structure.
-It's not recommended to run programs from this mount point.
+You can interact with your {{site.data.keyword.objectstorageshort}} containers similar to a native file/folder structure.
+However, it's not recommended to run programs from this mount point.

 1. Download the `cloudfuse` files.
    ```